akihikodaki/dts/test_plans/pmdpcap_test_plan.rst

 TestPMD PCAP Tests
 ==================

-This document provides tests for the userland Intel(R) 82599 Gigabit Ethernet Controller (Niantic) Poll Mode Driver (PMD) when using pcap files as input and output.
+This document provides tests for the userland Intel(R) 82599 Gigabit Ethernet Controller Poll Mode Driver (PMD) when using pcap files as input and output.

 The core configurations description is: